ShuXingYu94/Leaf_Senescence_Index/README.md

 # Leaf Damage Evaluation Macro
 This repository contains a Fiji macro designed to evaluate leaf damage caused by salt stress treatment, a critical part of my PhD research.
 The macro processes images of leaves to determine the total leaf area and the damaged (senesced) area, outputting the data in a tabular format.
 This data can be further analyzed and visualized using tools like R or Python.

+To date,with some modification in the paremeters, this macro can also be used for evaluating Leaf Senescence Index (LSI), Greenness Index (GI) and Leaf Area Index (LAI) etc.

 ## Repository Contents
 - [ ] **Standalone Macro**: Process a single photo of a leaf.
 - [x] **Batch Processing Macro**: Process a list of files, each containing a single photo of a leaf.